 Meanwhile, cloth diapers may sound a bit odd in our disposable society, but they make a lot of financial sense.

 Our cost comparison of cloth diapering vs. disposable diapers found that you’ll save $840 over two years by going with cloth.
 And that’s just for one child.

 If you have two children, the savings are even more extreme — somewhere in the neighborhood of $1,080!

 When it comes to formula, generic formula is about half the price of the national brands.
 The Food and Drug Administration requires that it be nutritionally equal to brand names like Similac, Enfamil and Good Start.

 Of course, it goes without saying that mother’s milk is the best (and cheapest!) food for infants if that’s the choice for you.
 If it’s not an option for whatever reason, Aldi is a great place to shop for formula.

 But don’t forget about Costco either.
 The warehouse club sells it for almost less half the price of formula you might purchase at your local grocery store.
 Kirkland Signature brand formula is 46 cents an ounce and the name brand, Enfamil, is 89 cents an ounce.

-Final thought: Don’t forget about life insurance!
+Final thought: Don’t forget about life insurance and doing a will!